ably/sdk-api-reference/descriptions.md

 ## enum PluginType

-`PluginType` describes the type of plugin used.
+Describes the type of plugin used.

 | Enum | Spec | Description |
 |---|---|---|